WHO IS THE WILD GUYde?

-- He is a Wilderness First Responder, a certified member of the American Mountain Guides Association (Single Pitch Instructor), and the Professional Climbing Instructors’ Association (Instructor-Provider).
+- He is a Wilderness First Responder, and an Instructor Provider with the Professional Climbing Instructors’ Association.

-- He is a member of the National Speleological Society (NSS), and has cave rescue training with the National Cave Rescue Commission (NCRC).
+- He is a member of the National Speleological Society (NSS), and has cave rescue training in Indiana and Virginia.

 - In the Summer of 2021, he released the 3rd edition of CLIMBING ROCKingham County – a guidebook to local crags around Harrisonburg.